Point shaving: Basketball

 Basketball is a particularly easy medium for shaving points because of the scoring tempo of the game and the ease by which one player can influence key events.
 By deliberately missing shots or committing turnovers or fouls, a corrupt player can covertly ensure that their team fails to cover the point spread without an outright loss.
 This is further complicated due to the similar behavior of an honest player who takes a shot and misses.
 Although the NCAA has adopted a zero-tolerance policy with respect to gambling activity by its players; some critics believe that it unwittingly encouraged point shaving due to its formerly strict rules regarding amateurism, combined with the large amount of money wagered on its games.
 The NCAA has produced posters warning players not to engage in point shaving.

-Famous examples of point shaving are the CCNY point-shaving scandal in 1951; the Dixie Classic and the greater NCAA University Division scandals of 1961; the Boston College basketball point-shaving scandal of 1978–79, which was perpetrated by gangsters Henry Hill and Jimmy Burke; and the Tulane men's basketball point-shaving scandal of 1984–85, which led the university to disband its program for four seasons.
+Famous examples of point shaving are the 1951 college basketball point-shaving scandal; the Dixie Classic and the greater NCAA University Division scandals of 1961, both of which were primarily led by former NBA All-Star Jack Molinas; the Boston College basketball point-shaving scandal of 1978–79, which was perpetrated by gangsters Henry Hill and Jimmy Burke; and the Tulane men's basketball point-shaving scandal of 1984–85, which led the university to disband its program for four seasons.

 On 15 August 2007, NBA referee Tim Donaghy pleaded guilty to two felonies related to wagering on games that he officiated in a scheme somewhat related to point shaving.
-The difference in this case was that Donaghy sought to affect the outcome of over-under bets by changing calls so that both teams would score more than predicted, thus seeking to give the impression that at worst that he was merely strictly calling fouls as opposed to being outright biased.
+The difference in this case was that Donaghy sought to affect the outcome of over–under bets by changing calls so that both teams would score more than predicted, thus seeking to give the impression that at worst that he was merely strictly calling fouls as opposed to being outright biased.

+On 15 January 2026, twenty people were federally charged with bribery, wire fraud and conspiracy in a scheme that involved 39 US college athletes on 17 NCAA Division I teams.